emmarant/emmarant.github.io/pages/about_me.md

 ## About me

 I am a physicist currently working at Paul Scherrer Insitute, Switzerland.

-My main focus is on simulations, data analysis/reduction for neutron beamlines and neutron optics.
+My main focus is on simulations and data analysis/reduction for neutron beamlines and neutron optics.

 **Education**